Peter A Allard School of Law

 Registration

-Summer 2024 (2024S) registration will take place on the Student Service Centre (SSC).
-Registration for Fall 2024 and Spring 2025 (2024W), and later academic years, will take place on UBC's new student information system, Workday Student.
-More information about Workday Student will be made available to students in spring/summer 2024.
+Registration for Fall 2024 and Spring 2025 (2024W), and later academic years, will take place on UBC's new student information system, Workday.
+UBC has created a tutorial website to assist students with learning Workday.

 What is the significance of a course number?